 Our 6" x 7" silky microfiber cloths are best for cleaning glasses, lenses, phones, tablets, fitness tracking devices, and any other smaller device.
 These cloths are great for wiping away fingerprints and are so effective that typically you don’t need any cleaner with them to get the job done.

 Chamois cloths (pronounced "shammy") are a slightly thicker cloth.
 These are a great buffing cloth.
 For example, customers have purchased them for buffing the sterling silver or stainless steel on their industrial coffee pots.
 We have one urn company place regular orders of our promotional chamois cloths (embossed with their logo) to give to their customers for buffing their pretty urns.
-Because these are the lintiest cloth that we carry, chamois is not recommended for critical cleaning such as preparing for a film installation.
+Because these are the lintiest cloth that we carry, chamois is not recommended for critical cleaning such as preparing for a screen protector or privacy filter installation.

 Suede cloths are also a great cloth for buffing.
 These microfiber cloths are slightly thinner than the chamois and have a nice sewn edge, which makes them less linty.
-We give suede cloths to our customer to clean the surrounding hard surfaces in an area where they do their film installations.
+We give suede cloths to our customer to clean the surrounding hard surfaces in an area where they do their screen protector or privacy filter installations.
 Microfiber suede cloths are also great for cleaning bathrooms and kitchens, and for dusting.

 If you have a business that you think is worth knowing about, why not create a constant reminder of your business for your customers or future customers?
 How, you might ask?
 Simply have Photodon print your logo or contact information on a microfiber cloth.

 With today's technology and the use of electronic devices, microfiber cloths are something that could be used daily.
 Photodon microfiber cloths are great for cleaning phones, tablets, computers, eyeglasses, and — per my friends — wine glasses!